 - Three Fail grades: Fail.
 The student must retake an alternative comprehensive examination the following semester (i.e., the winter semester).

 Students who do not pass the August exam will receive a “marginal” evaluation for the fall semester.
 Those who are required to take the alternative comprehensive exam, must do so by the end of the following winter semester.
 A student who does not receive the Pass grade on the alternative exam will receive an ”unsatisfactory” evaluation for the winter term.
-Students may appeal that evaluation, first to the examination committee, and, if no resolution occurs, to the Department Chair, who will appoint an ad hoc committee of senior faculty to render a decision on the appeal.

 Once students have completed the comprehensive examination and defended their dissertation prospectus, they will continue to PhD candidacy.